 Peppermint is used as a traditional or folk remedy for several conditions and illnesses because of its calming effects.

-The potential health benefits of peppermint include: treating the symptoms of irritable bowel syndrome (IBS), calming skin irritation and itchiness, and preventing the onset of headaches and associated symptoms.
+The potential health benefits of peppermint include: treating the symptoms of irritable bowel syndrome (IBS), calming skin irritation and itchiness, and preventing the onset of headaches and

 Pineapple is a source of important vitamins and minerals such as thiamin, riboflavin, vitamin B-6, folate, pantothenic acid, magnesium, manganese, and potassium.
 It also contains antioxidants and polyphenols, such as beta-carotene.